STEllAR-GROUP/tutorials/hlrs2019/session7/README.md

     }
 ```
 * A million futures have just been instantiated
-* ...and a million tasks have been plaxced on the queues
+* ...and a million tasks have been placed on the queues

 ---
 ##DAG that needs shared_future's